unchartedsoftware/aperture-tiles/docs/documentation/configuration/readme.md

 unitSpec

 	type
-		Unit label along the specified axis.
-Options include "decimal", "time" and "degrees".
+		Determines the individual axis label strings formats.
+Options include:
+		"billions": 150.25B
+        "millions": 34.45M
+        "thousands": 323.26K
+        "decimal": 234243.32
+        "integer": 563554
+        "time": MM/DD/YYYY
+        "degrees": 34.56&#176 <--- #### should be a degree symbol ####

 	decimals
-		Number of decimals to display for each unit, if applicable.
+		Number of decimals to display for each unit.
+Applicable to "billions", "millions", "thousands" and "decimal" types.

 	allowStepDown
 		Indicates whether the units can step down if they are below range.
+Applicable to "billions", "millions", "thousands" types.
 ```

 ####<a name="geographic-maps"></a>Geographic Maps